How we remember, why we forget

 Anthony Wagner:

 There are numerous kinds of memories.
-The brain is plastic for a reason because of systems are trying to build sort of models of the world about the kinds of things that they represent.
+The brain is plastic for a reason because our systems are trying to build sort of models of the world about the kinds of things that they represent.
 And these models of the world provide us predictions as we're going forward in life about what's likely to be occurring, what were likely to be seen, what thoughts we might have.
 And so all systems of the brain build particular kinds of memories and different systems build different kinds of memories.

 Nicholas Weiler: